leemunroe/responsive-html-email-template/readme.md

 # Really Simple Responsive HTML Email Template

-Some times all you want is a really simple HTML email template.
+Sometimes all you want is a really simple HTML email template.
 Here it is.

 ### Sending emails using a marketing service like Campaign Monitor or Mailchimp?